James Paterson (rugby league): Background

 Jim Paterson's birth was registered in Wakefield district, West Riding of Yorkshire, England, and his death aged 71 was registered in Wakefield district, West Riding of Yorkshire, England.

 Playing career

 Notable tour matches

 Jim Paterson played in Wakefield Trinity's 3-29 defeat by Australia in the 1921–22 Kangaroo tour of Great Britain match at Belle Vue, Wakefield on Saturday 22 October 1921.

-Genealogical information

-Jim Paterson's marriage to Mary L. (née Dews) was registered during third ¼ 1932 in Wakefield district.